Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![ps-claim-7](../assets/new-claims/ps-claim-7.png)

-Now you need to sign the transaction using the Axia Signer with your AXIASolar address.
+Now you need to sign the transaction using the AXIA Signer with your AXIASolar address.

 ![ps-claim-8](../assets/new-claims/ps-claim-8.png)

-First, you need to press the "QR Scanner" on the Axia Signer to scan the QR code that's shown on the authorize transaction window to generate the raw transaction.
-Next, you may be required to input the PIN on the Axia Signer to generate the signed transaction as a QR code.
+First, you need to press the "QR Scanner" on the AXIA Signer to scan the QR code that's shown on the authorize transaction window to generate the raw transaction.
+Next, you may be required to input the PIN on the AXIA Signer to generate the signed transaction as a QR code.
 Then move the QR code to the camera on the AXIASolar-JS Apps to continue.

 ![ps-3r](../assets/new-claims/ps-3r.jpg)